-By clear preventative steps and an open policy against bullying, we hope that Granville will remain as free as possible from the problem.
+By clear, preventative steps and an open policy against bullying, we hope that The Granville will remain as free as possible from the problem.

-Children can be, and are, nasty to each other and all adults in a school need to have help in how to deal with such situations.
+Children can be nasty to each other; incidents will occur from time to time and all adults in a school need to have help in how to deal with such situations.
 These guidelines are for the use of teachers and supporting staff who come across any form of bullying - whether it is verbal, emotional or physical bullying.